microsoft/terraform-provider-azuredevops/website/docs/r/workitemquery.html.markdown

 A query can live either directly under one of the root areas `Shared Queries` or `My Queries`, or inside another query folder.
 You must provide exactly one of `area` (either `Shared Queries` or `My Queries`) or `parent_id` (an existing folder's ID) when creating a query.

+The WIQL (Work Item Query Language) statement is used to define the query logic.
+See the [WIQL Syntax Reference](https://learn.microsoft.com/en-us/azure/devops/boards/queries/wiql-syntax?view=azure-devops) for more information.

 ## Example Usage

 ### Basic query under Shared Queries